-Geomatics – GIS, GPS and Remote Sensing Training – Course Content
+The target audience for this Geomatics – GIS, GPS, and Remote Sensing course:

-Components of GIS Systems.
-Software, operating systems, hardware, peripherals, data, people, management, infrastructure.
+- Components of GIS Systems.
+Software, operating systems, hardware, peripherals, data, people, management, and infrastructure.

-Remote Sensing and GIS. ncorporation of remote sensing data into GIS.
+- Remote Sensing and GIS. incorporation of remote sensing data into GIS.
 Remote sensing data types and sources, issues of incorporating and processing raster remote sensing data with vector GIS.

 - GPS and GIS.
 Incorporation of GPS and other telemetry data into GIS.
 GPS, Gloanas, Argos, and other data types and sources, issues of incorporating and processing point and time data within the GIS environment.